 LinkedIn Ad Examples

-And of course, this one isn’t an exception.
+And of course, this ad isn’t an exception.
 It features a clear and straightforward CTA, a brief but compelling copy, and a visual creative with the look and feel of the company.
 Additionally, the word “free” is always very enticing – don’t we all love free stuff?

 Oracle is a multinational American computer technology company that offers cloud-based solutions.
 Of course, among a lot of other software products and database management systems.

 Aircall is a cloud-based phone system that offers a variety of integrations with the most popular CRM and Helpdesk tools.
 The company also makes awesome LinkedIn Sponsored Content ads!
 As we can see, a lot of SaaS companies go for a very distinctive, startup look with their ads.

 GitLab is a DevOps platform in which Development, Security, and Ops teams can build software in collaboration within a single application.